richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_MidStreamProcessing.md

 * Navigate to the Event Hub and confirm Incoming Messages

-## Exercise 2: Mid-Stream Processing
+## Exercise 2: Process Mid-Stream

   <img src="https://user-images.githubusercontent.com/44923999/208710138-a6f25c3e-88a9-4195-aebf-54c8016d5b5c.png" width="800" title="Snipped: December 20, 2022" />

-Were we to ingest the source data directly {i.e., without mid-stream processing}, our best strategy would be to pull it in Data Format "TXT"
+Were we to ingest the source data directly {i.e., without mid-stream processing}, our best strategy would be to pull it in Data Format "TXT", and then convert to dynamic / parse with KQL in Data Explorer.

+In this exercise, we will create a Function App with incoming Event Hub (source), processing logic {e.g. unpack JSON} and outgoing Event Hub (destination)

+### Step 1: Lorem Ipsum

+* Open Visual Studio